Dread Brass Shadows: Plot summary

 Tinnie Tate, Garrett's girlfriend, comes to visit him and is stabbed in the middle of the street.
 Garrett and his friend Saucerhead Tharpe chase down the would-be assassin, but before they can interrogate him, he is killed by a crossbow-wielding band of hooligans.
 The only clue as to the villain's motive is mention of a book.
 Meanwhile, a big, tough, attractive bounty hunter named Winger visits Garrett; she has also been hired to look for the book.
 When a young woman named Carla Lindo Ramada wants to hire Garrett to find the book, at least she sheds some light on the mystery.
-(For one thing, she looks like Tinnie, explaining why Tinnie was nearly killed.)
+(She looks like Tinnie, which explains why Tinnie was nearly killed.)
 People are looking for the Book of Dreams (or Book of Shadows), a legendary magical tome that enables the owner to take on any of a hundred different identities, along with their abilities.
 For example, the book's possessor could turn him/herself into a powerful magician.

 As word gets out, several parties join the hunt.
 Among the seekers are Gnorst Gnorst, head of Dwarf Town; Chodo Contague, the crime kingpin of TunFaire; Lubbock, a fat wannabe wizard and Winger's employer; and The Serpent, a witch partially responsible for creating the Book of Shadows.

 When his desire for the Book of Shadows grows and he is deliberately misled, Chodo turns on Garrett.
 In an attempt to save himself, Garrett forms an uneasy alliance with Crask and Sadler, Chodo's main henchmen, to overthrow the crime lord.
 (The pair had loyally served Chodo, expecting to inherit his power when he finally died, but the book would make him practically immortal.)
 In a confused battle at Chodo's mansion involving all the parties, Crask and Sadler manage to take over from their boss, while Garrett and Winger escape alive.

 When Garrett returns home, he finds that Carla Lindo Ramada has escaped with the Book of Shadows, which had been hidden at Garrett's house the entire time.
-He manages to track Carla down and take the book.
-Garrett then destroys it before any more evil can be committed for its possession.
+He tracks Carla down and take the book.
+Garrett then has it destroyed before any more evil can be committed for its possession.

-Critical Reception
+Critical reception

 Richard E. Geis in the Science Fiction Review criticized the novel for not delivering answers to several questions raised by the plot, and for "the use of present-day slang [that] stopped me cold", calling Cook's dialogue philosophy "lazy and the equivalent of playing tennis with the net down."